melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 ```

 Simple, right?
 Too bad we won't be using this.
 Our original setup stated that one student can attend multiple
 classes, and a class can also be attended by multiple students.
-That is called an `n:m` (n-to-m) relation.
+That is called an `n:m` (n-to-m or many-to-many) relation.

 Unfortunately this means that we need to introduce a connecting table: